wrijpkema/developers-community/pages/documents/consumer experience/connector-api/connector.md

 ### Preface

-I can write textual content here and it will appear above the API reference.
+Anything we want to write above the API refernece, notes, overview, etc.

 ### API Reference